 How did you find out about Invisible Ink Tattoo Removers?

-Kristy [our GM] and Jen [our Laser Manager] educated me and showed me what they offer.
+Jennifer [our GM] and Shay [our Laser Manager] educated me and showed me what they offer.
 After having referred people for a little while now, it was time for me to have some work done.

 What are you removing with us?

 A 15-year old tattoo of a angel and devil heart on my right upper arm.
 The tattoo wasn’t designed or done very well, and doesn’t fit with the higher quality work I have on the rest of my arm.

 Describe the consultation process.

 The consultation process was very helpful.
 They measured me up and Jen let me know exactly what I should expect during and after the removal process.

 What are your plans for the space once your tattoo is completely faded?